 ■ Hearing Aids: These are gadgets that can modify and magnify sound that is electronic or battery-powered.
 A microphone picks up the sound, transforming it into sound waves.
 Then electrical signals are created from the sound waves.

-■ Cochlear Implant: A device implanted surgically that aids in delivering electrical stimulation to the inner ear.
+■ Cochlear Implant: Cochlear implants are device implanted surgically that aids in delivering electrical stimulation to the inner ear.
 Only a select few kids are suitable for this kind of gadget.
 For further information, speak with your child's physician.

 ■ Training: Instructions and training are given to help children in lipreading and sign language.